 RVU’s Office of Simulation in Medicine and Surgery has the distinction of being recognized as a Comprehensive Accredited Education Institute (AEI) by the American College of Surgeons.
 It is the first osteopathic medical school to receive this prestigious accreditation.
 Rigorous reporting metrics are involved in the Annual Compliance Report and Accreditation cycles, overseen by the SIMS Advisory Board.

 Acquiring and incorporating various levels of technology every year, RVU faculty often teaches surgical technique using a human-worn, partial task surgical simulator known as a “Cut Suit™”.
 RVU was the first medical school in the country to employ this technology.
 The Cut Suit is a lifelike, wearable bodysuit that contains battery-operated, blood-filled vessels and organs, producing the accurate look and feel of actual intra-abdominal and intra-thoracic contents.
 Learners gain realistic surgical experience and confidence.
 The Cut Suit™ is also used in simulated disaster scenarios and Mass Casualty Incidents, including at an Intensive Surgical Skills Course attended by First Responders and military students and personnel.
-Virtual Reality surgical trainers are utilized for Fundamentals of Laparoscopy (FLS) and Fundamentals of Robotic Surgery (FRS) courses.
 Numerous interactive electronic mannikins are programmed for Internal Medicine, Obstetric, Pediatric and neonatal case scenarios and simulation competitions.
 Cadaveric simulations improve training in numerous disciplines.
 Increasingly, RVU’s 3D printer is utilized for production of anatomical body part facsimiles.

 Standardized Patient Program

 Simulation research is robust at RVU.
 Researchers at the Office of SIMS present abstracts, posters and papers in many conferences and conventions nationally and internationally.
-Interested students can participate in the Sim Scholar program, providing additional simulation mentoring.
+The Office of SIMS assists students in medical simulation research including obtaining equipment, IRB submissions, submitting to conferences, and connecting students with local hospitals, police and fire departments.
+Interested students can also participate in the Sim Scholar program, providing additional simulation mentoring.
 Numerous students participate in the annual Simulation Team Competition and can advance to Regional and National events.

 In the News